-As of December 31, 2023, the liability instrument includes the contingent warrant and the contingent put option as a single unit of account.
+As of December 31, 2023, the liability instrument included the contingent warrant liability and the contingent put option (forward contract) liability as a single unit of account.
 The liability instrument value was determined using a Black-Scholes valuation model and management's assumption of a 50% likelihood as of December 31, 2023, of becoming a public company prior to the expiration of the Stock Purchase Agreement.
 Inputs used in the Black-Scholes valuation model included an estimated number of warrants, an assumed common stock share price of \$15.00 per share, the five-year time to maturity, a 0% dividend yield, an annual risk-free interest rate of 3.84% for the five-year time to maturity, and an assumed annualized volatility of 96% based on comparable companies with a five-year history of stock prices.
-As of December 31, 2023, the Company evaluated the put option component of the liability instrument and determined that any value as it relates to the liability instrument would be de minimus given the Company's financial condition, intention to seek other sources of financing as needed, and ability to do so given access to public markets.